Introduction | The Aesthetics of Contingency

 A few months ago, the Polish Government, in an unusual move, sought the assistance of Forensic Architecture, a group of artists and researchers who specialize in novel imaging strategies, capable of predicting future events as well as confirming unsolved ones from the past; the agency declined the invitation.
 The problem of the plane crash in Smoleńsk has become a new "ship of Theseus," impossible to put to rest with a single answer.
 The ship, in which Theseus and his crew returned from Crete, for a long time was kept preserved by the Athenians and, as the old planks gradually decayed, each was replaced with a new one.
 Plutarch used the ship of Theseus to raise the question of identity: was a form reproduced from non-original material with identical properties still the same, or not?2 In the 17th century, Thomas Hobbes took this philosophical conundrum of identity further, musing about the identity of material from a dismantled ship employed to construct another vessel.
 It is easy to grasp the material issues of asking such a question in relation to Ujazdowski Castle.
 The entropic character of the post-Smoleńsk narrative matches the scale of that related to the reconstruction of Warsaw.
 The continuing and endless political crises including the constitutional showdown and the confrontation related to reform of the courts would provide a wealth of gratifying material for a customized remake of Rashômon or another film by the same director – I Live in Fear.
 It is in the interests of those responsible for this crisis management to try to find an answer to the question of what kind of "construction" should be erected to replace the Smoleńsk crater.
 Often in times of crisis, the advantage goes to the player more adept at exploiting the crisis in practice, controlling both situations and shocking images.
 The aesthetics of contingency inspires us to imagine a different future than that which has been suggested to us.
 This is more than just good entertainment.

 The texts in this first part refer to the changing functions of architecture, a medium that, with its diverse functions, can be viewed, albeit somewhat loosely, as a primary medium of contingency.
 Elye Ayache maintains that the institution of the market has just such a function.
-Anna Balázs sketches the outlook for the second post-communist transformation giving the example of a number of cities in Ukraine.
+Anna Balázs sketches the outlook for the second post-communist transformation giving as an example a number of cities in Ukraine.
 Sergei Guskov presents a Ballardesque vision of a neoliberal dream that is "Moscow City."
-Kalia Dimitrova shows what a post-contemporary neo-reactive transformation might look like in conjunction with a turning away from modernist rationalism, based on the example of Skopje 2014.
+Kalia Dimitrova shows what a post-contemporary, neo-reactive transformation might look like in conjunction with a turning away from modernist rationalism, based on the example of Skopje 2014.
 Ewa Toniak and Anna Cymer sketch a "hauntologist," and to a certain extent postmodern history of the architectural "shocks" of Ujazdowski Castle and the reconstruction of Warsaw.
-With his analysis of the necrocratic psychological power of armored and SUV vehicles, Lukáš Likavčan introduces the reader to the aesthetics of contingency, further developed by the authors Elie Ayache, Lee Weng Choy, Dy Ngoy talking to Manthia Diawara, Denis Ekpo, Geert Lovink & Ned Rossiter, Maija Rudovska & Patrik Aarnivaara, Eglė Rindzevičiūtė & Vitalij Strigunkov, Mick Wilson, Paula Lopez Zambrano, and others.
+With his analysis of the necrocratic psychological power of armored and SUV vehicles, Lukáš Likavčan introduces the reader to the aesthetics of contingency, further developed by the authors Elie Ayache, Lee Weng Choy, Denis Ekpo, Geert Lovink & Ned Rossiter, Maija Rudovska & Patrik Aarnivaara, Eglė Rindzevičiūtė & Vitalij Strigunkov, Mick Wilson, Paula Lopez Zambrano, and others.

 I would like here to thank Franco Ariaudo for his hospitality, which enabled me to write this text, and also to Paula Lopez Zambrano and Obieg's team for their valuable comments.